barrygriffith84/stock-sleuth/README.md

 4. In a seperate gitbash window, navigate to the API folder and run **json-server -p 5002 -w stock.json**
 5. In the root folder start the app by running **npm start**

+## How to Use
+Register an account and log in.

+### My Stocks
+In the my stocks page you can track stock prices.
+Click the new stock add the symbol, number of shars, price, and date to begin tracking a new stock.
+The My Stocks page offers to different table views.
+The default view is the Ledger View which tracks the price of a single share of each stock you have stored.
+Click on the Composite View to see the total price of all the shares you own in a stock.

+### Stock Research
+Enter the name of a publicly traded company into the search bar and click on a results to see pricing, EPS, and company information about a stock.

+### Hedge Funds
+Select a hedge fund from the drop-down list to see the quarterly stock holdings from one of the top performing hedge funds from last year.